Gustavo Marroquín

 Gustavo "Taviche" Marroquín (died 27 March 1943) was a Salvadoran footballer who played as a striker for the El Salvador national team from 1928 to 1930.

 Club career

 Marroquín played for the American football club Fortuna SC.

 International career

-Marroquín scored the first five goals in the history of the El Salvador national football team during a friendly match against Honduras on 7 December 1928 which ended 5–0, El Salvador's first ever international victory.
+Marroquín scored the first five goals in the history of the El Salvador national football team during a friendly match against Honduras on 7 December 1928, earning El Salvador's first ever international victory in a match that ended 5–0.